jobial-io/sclap/README.md

 A few things to note here:

-* **Type safety**: Sclap correctly infers the type of command line options and parameters.
+* **Type safety**: Sclap correctly infers the type of each command line option and parameter.
 For example, `timeToLive` is an `Option[Int]` because it is not required to be specified by the caller.
 Host, on the other hand, is a `String` (not an `Option[String]`)